 Standing order – The control very much lies with the customer.
 Not only do they set up the standing order and determine the size and frequency of the payment, but they can also cancel or change the payment details whenever they see fit.
 They do not have to notify the recipient when they do so.

 Direct debit – Once the direct debit has been set up and authorised by the customer, the merchant has full control over the payments.
 You are free to vary the amount and the frequency of your collections (as long as you give the customer advance notification) and will be notified by the direct debit provider whenever a payment fails.
-You will also be told why the payment has failed, which can help to improve a business’ credit control process.
+You will also be told why the payment has failed, which can help to improve your credit control process.

 How are standing orders and direct debits set up?

 Standing order – A standing order can be set up entirely independently by the customer with no need for a third-party provider to be involved.
-Any business collecting payments by standing order is reliant on it customers entirely, and this can put the business at risk of an unavoidable cash flow crisis.
+Any business collecting payments by standing order is reliant on its customers entirely, and this can put the business at risk of an unavoidable cash flow crisis.

 Direct debit – Setting up a direct debit requires the authorisation of the customer.
 Once the mandate has been completed, the merchant has full control over the sum and the date of the payments.
 This provides the company with the added security of a predetermined level of income.